rahulseetharaman/Encrypted-File-System/README.md

 To run the file system:

 1) type in pip3 install fusepy in the terminal

+   then type in pip3 install python3-keyczar in the terminal

    run the shell script runfs.sh ( if it is the first time)